neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

    **Packet Sniffer**

 		python3 'Tools by Nep/Packet Sniffer/packet-sniffer.py' -i [interface]
+   **File Interceptor**

+		python3 'Tools by Nep/FileInterceptor/file_interceptor.py'
+	- Edit file type and site to download the replaced file in the python file before running

 All these tools should only be used on networks with proper authorization and in compliance with applicable laws and regulations.